0x41111111/misc/docs/ios-debugging.md

 1. Make sure your device is unlocked and unplugged from your dev machine.
 1. Scroll down the left pane, find Safari.
 Go to Advanced, turn on Web Inspector.
-1. Kill Safari from the app switcher.
+1. (optional; but recommended) Kill Safari from the app switcher and re-open it.
-1. Re-open Safari.

 Now you can connect your device and pair it: